icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

    #.
 On Project, click on Browse and select ``app_demo_bldc_position``.

    #.
-Click on Refresh on Debug Adpater.
-"XMOS xTAG 2 connected to L1[0..3] should appear" indicating that there is communication between the JTAG adaptor and the C22 module.
+Click on Refresh on Debug Adapter.
+"XMOS xTAG 2 connected to L1[0..3] should appear" indicating that there is communication between the JTAG adapter and the C22 module.
 If JTAG is not recognized by xTIMEcomposer Studio, check if the JTAG drivers of the JTAG.
 Download the driver from here.
 If JTAG is recognized but "L1[0..3]" does not appear, check the connections and see if the Motor & Motion Control Kit is powered up.

    #.
 Click Run.